SamuelMS110/WEB115-SamuelMartinezSanchezFinalProject/README.md

 # WEB115-SamuelMartinezSanchezFinalProject

+Owner: Samuel Martinez Sanchez | smartinezsanchez@my.waketech.edu

-Working on meal plan where the applicaiton will ask the user what they will be eating over a week.
+Project Description: Working on meal plan where the applicaiton will ask the user what they will be eating over a week.